AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars3.md

 $$

-Integrating the above differential equation, we get that
+Integrating the differential equation above, we get that

 $$
 \begin{align}